AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

   >
   >Configuration of the bounce mailbox is detailed in [this section](../../installation/using/deploying-an-instance.md#managing-bounced-emails).

   The [feedback loop](../../delivery/using/technical-recommendations.md#feedback-loop) operates like bounce emails.
 When a user qualifies an email as spam, you can configure email rules in Adobe Campaign to block all deliveries to this user.
 Messages sent to users who have qualified an email as spam are automatically redirected towards an email box specifically created for this purpose.
-The addresses of these users are denylisted even though they didn't click the unsubscription link.
-Addresses are denylisted in the (**NmsAddress**) quarantine table and not in the (**NmsRecipient**) recipient table.
+The addresses of these users are on denylist even though they didn't click the unsubscription link.
+Addresses are in denylist in the (**NmsAddress**) quarantine table and not in the (**NmsRecipient**) recipient table.

   >[!NOTE]
   >